ewafula/OpenPedCan-analysis/analyses/focal-cn-file-preparation/README.md

 ### Running this analysis
-*This analysis requires at least ~24 GB of RAM to run to completion*
+*This analysis requires at least ~24 GB of RAM to run to completion* **Note**: The `run-bedtools.snakemake` script is implemented in `run-prepare-cn.sh` to run the bedtools coverage steps between the UCSC cytoband file and the samples in the copy number files produced in `02-add-ploidy-consensus.Rmd`.
+This script currently takes a while to run, and therefore slows down the processing speed of the main shell script `run-prepare-cn.sh` so for OpenPedCan data we will not be running the the scripts requiring the cytoband based status annotation.

 To run this analysis _only on consensus SEG file_, use the following (from the root directory of the repository):

 ```
-bash analyses/focal-cn-file-preparation/run-prepare-cn.sh
+bash analyses/focal-cn-file-preparation/run-prepare-cn-OpenTarget.sh
 ```
-**Note**: The `run-bedtools.snakemake` script is implemented in `run-prepare-cn.sh` to run the bedtools coverage steps between the UCSC cytoband file and the samples in the copy number files produced in `02-add-ploidy-consensus.Rmd`.
-This script currently takes a while to run, and therefore slows down the processing speed of the main shell script `run-prepare-cn.sh`.

 Running the following from the root directory of the repository will run the steps for the original copy number call files (CNVkit and ControlFreeC) in addition to the consensus SEG file:

 ```
-RUN_ORIGINAL=1 bash analyses/focal-cn-file-preparation/run-prepare-cn.sh
+RUN_ORIGINAL=1 bash analyses/focal-cn-file-preparation/run-prepare-cn-OpenTarget.sh
 ```

 ### Scripts and notebooks